dmillanlpez/MillanDiego_pruebatec4/README.md

 Si no encuentra un hotel, obtenemos la siguiente respuesta:

--The hotel with ID 2 does not exist in the database.
+>The hotel with ID 2 does not exist in the database.

 ### Método PUT.
 Actualizar el hotel.
 ***